 Just keep in mind that the JBL Flip 4 doesn't have true Google Assistant for connecting to and commanding other smart home tech.
 For that, you'd need one of the JBL Link devices, or a Google Assistant smart speaker.

 JBL Charge 4 vs. Flip 4: Sounding off on the audio

-The real defining factors between these speakers is size.
+The real defining factors between these speakers are their sizes.
 The Charge 4 is over 2 pounds, making it less portable, while the Flip 4 is only just over a pound.
 In terms of sound, these are both hard 7s out of 10, with the Charge 4 having better base and the Flip 4 having better highs.
 Here's how they compare in specs.